-This section provides a description of how the Local and State wide disaster response system will be activated and coordinated with DMH facilities and other public health and emergency management response activities.
+This section provides a description of how the Local and State wide disaster response system will be activated and coordinated with DMH programs and other public health and emergency management response activities.
 General procedures for activation, management, and staffing during an emergency will also be included.

-2.1 Facility Notification
+2.1 Program Notification

-Each facility has differing modes of receiving external notification of an emergency.
-These notification methods are outlined in each facility's Local Disaster Plan.
+Each program has differing modes of receiving external notification of an emergency.
+These notification methods are outlined in each program's Local Disaster Plan.
 Some of the most common notification methods are:

-- A telephone call or other communication from the local Civil Defense Office; - A telephone call or visit from the local Police Department, Fire Department, Sheriff's Department or the EMS lead agency; - National Weather Service Announcements over Weather Alert radios located at various locations throughout each facility.
+- A telephone call or other communication from the local Civil Defense Office; - A telephone call or visit from the local Police Department, Fire Department, Sheriff's Department or the EMS lead agency; - National Weather Service Announcements over Weather Alert radios located at various locations throughout each program.
 These locations will be included in each Local Disaster Plan; - Radio or television; or, - Personal observation of incidents such as fire, tornado or train derailment.

-Each facility has differing internal notification systems as well.
-The overhead paging system is used to announce facility wide emergencies such as weather alerts.
+Each program has differing internal notification systems as well, which should be outlined in its Emergency Operations Plan.
+The overhead paging system is used to announce program-wide emergencies such as weather alerts.
 If the emergency is such that all staff do not need to be informed then another appropriate method will be used such as telephones or two-way radios.